 Relevance of the Declaration +25

 The Declaration +25 has a positive role to play in the protection of defenders in Africa.
-Irene Petras, Regional Director for the Sub-Saharan Africa programme at the International Center for Not-For-Profit Law said it considers new challenges defenders face in the digital era, the rights of defenders in exile, the issue of Strategic Lawsuit Against Public Participation (SLAPPs) or the need for an intersectional analysis, among others.
-Panellists suggested how best the Declaration +25 could be used.
+Irene Petras, Regional Director for the Sub-Saharan Africa programme at the International Center for Not-For-Profit Law, said it considers new challenges defenders face in the digital era, the rights of defenders in exile, the issue of Strategic Lawsuit Against Public Participation (SLAPPs) or the need for an intersectional analysis, among others.
+Panelists suggested how best the Declaration +25 could be used.

 The Declaration +25 should be considered when drafting laws on human rights defenders, finalising the draft African Declaration on human rights defenders, submitting and reviewing State reports and in day-to-day activities of the African Commission, in particular when defenders’ issues are concerned.